StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/observables/run-analyzers-on-an-observable.md

 Run analyzers on an [observable](about-observables.md) in TheHive to enrich it with contextual intelligence.
 Analyzers generate reports with their findings.

-The observable type determines which analyzers are available.

 ## Run analyzers on an observable

 !!! tip "Bulk run"